citp/privacy-policy-historical/t/tv/tvl/tvlicensing.co.uk.md

 Back to top

 Whilst we make every effort to ensure our records are up to date, we need your help to ensure your information is correctly recorded in our systems.
-Please inform us, either by post at TV Licensing, Bristol, BS98 1TL, or by phoning us on 0300 790 6131, of any change to your details as soon as is reasonably practicable in order that we may update our records.
+Please inform us, either by post at TV Licensing, Darlington, DL98 1TL, or by phoning us on 0300 790 6131, of any change to your details as soon as is reasonably practicable in order that we may update our records.

-If you are experiencing any difficulties in updating your information, please contact the TV Licensing Senior Policy Advisor, BBC TV Licensing Management Team, Room 4436, BBC White City, 201 Wood Lane, London W12 7TS.
+If you are experiencing any difficulties in updating your information, please contact the TV Licensing Senior Policy Advisor, BBC TV Licensing Management Team, The Lighthouse, BBC Media Village, 201 Wood Lane, London W12 7TQ.

 Back to top